 Minnesota Speech Coaches Association: This organization is composed of those individuals that have a vested interest in the promotion and activity of individual speech events throughout the state education system.

 Minnesota Education Theater Association: This organization is composed of those individuals that have a vested interest in the promotion and activity of theater events and productions throughout the state education system.

 Individuals may join any of these affiliated organizations by paying the membership fees at the same time they join CTAM.

 HOW DO I GET FUNDING TO ATTEND CONVENTION?

 Some members have no difficulty with administrative funding; however, for the many whom do have difficulty, there are some avenues to try.

-- Take a copy of the program to the administrator to demonstrate the caliber of the
+Take a copy of the program to the administrator to demonstrate the caliber of the educational opportunity.

-- Ask the President to write a letter to your administration about the value of attending
+Ask the President to write a letter to your administration about the value of attending the convention.

 WHAT IS THE RELATIONSHIP OF CTAM AND PROFESSIONAL COMMUNICATION AND THEATER ORGANIZATIONS?